ThomasQuinnKelly/bip-reference-person/ocp-vetservices-claims/README.md

 ## What is this project for? ##

-Claims service API provides two end points that gives the claims information for a given veteran.
+Claims service API provides end points that gives the claims information for a given veteran.

 ## End Points ##